luk1897/Experimental-Robotics---Assignment-1/README.md

 ## Differences between simulation and real robot
 * The linear gain was reduced from 0.0025 to 0.002 in the real robot.
 * The angular velocity was reduced from -0.5 to -0.4 in the real robot.
-* Of course, there is no need for gazebo parts in the real robot.
+* Of course, there is no need for gazebo and urdf parts in the real robot.
 * The threshold to reach a marker was increased from 175 pixels to 185 pixels in the real robot.

 ## Results